scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 [tk link]: https://www.wildlifebcn.org/sites/default/files/2018-06/case_study_-_totternhoe_orchids_final.pdf

 # Orchidoideae
 The *orchidoid* orchids, are a significant subfamily of the Orchidaceae within the UK.
-I recorded the following species during the summer of 2019.
+During the summer of 2019 I recorded the following Orchdoideaa species:

 ## **Bee Orchid** (*Ophrys apifera*)